 - 20.1.
-The Panel has the power to summons and question any person who is a member of staff, officer, or student at the University, but can only ask a member of the public to provide evidence. - 20.2.
+The Panel has the power to summons and question any person who is a member of staff, officer, or student at the University, including any witnesses not called by another party, but can only ask a member of the public to provide evidence. - 20.2.
 The Panel Chair will decide at their absolute discretion: - 20.2.1. whether or not to hear from some or all witnesses giving oral evidence in person; and/or - 20.2.2. whether to accept witness statements and other documents instead of or in addition to oral evidence; and/or - 20.2.3. whether to hear oral evidence or read a statement from a person (who is attending or not attending) about a conversation they had with a non-attending third party.